-Session n Five: Summative Assessment Learning Plan (At least three 30-minute sessions) tion Engage Introduce students to the assessment task, including the "Student Directions" page and the rubrics.
-As you introduce the task, have students identify information related directly to the student task from their notes/graphic organizers.
-Synthesis, Position, and Presentation Explore Have students use their inquiry notes and research to complete the final product graphing organizer.
+Session Five: Summative Assessment Learning Plan (At least three 30-minute sessions) tion Engage • Introduce students to the assessment task, including the "Student Directions" page and the rubrics.
+As you introduce the task, have students identify information related directly to the student task from their notes/graphic organizers. , Synthesis, Position, and Presentation Explore Have students use their inquiry notes and research to complete the final product graphic organizer.
 If you have a document camera or interactive whiteboard, show students the organizer and help them get started with this prewriting activity.
-Have students develop an initial draft of a coherent paper or presentation that addresse aspects of the rubric.
+Have students develop an initial draft of a coherent paper or presentation that addresses aspects of the rubric.
 Each student should create their own paper or presentation.
-If you use Writer's Workshop in your classroom, consider using that time for students to develop their Organization, Evaluate Allow students opportunities to receive feedback on their paper or presentation for any aspects of the paper or presentation not scored on the rubric, such as conventions.
+If you use Writer's Workshop in your classroom, consider using that time for students to develop their product for this assessment.
+Teaching Tips and Accommodations For students who are ready, challenge them to develop their own graphic organizer.
+If you do not have access to a computer lab, students can handwrite their papers.
+Organization, Evaluate Allow students opportunities to receive feedback on their paper or presentation for any aspects of the paper or presentation not scored on the rubric, such as conventions.
 This is an excellent opportunity for peer review and student practice using the rubrics.
-You could also have students use the Student Checklist to assess their own work.
-O Extend Have students complete a final form of their paper or presentation.
+You could also have students use the Student Checklist to assess their own work. Ō Extend Have students complete a final form of their paper or presentation.
 Evaluate Ask students to reflect on this unit.
 What important knowledge and skills have they learned?
 Why do they think these are important?
 Students should turn in their notes with sources, graphic organizers, and paper/presentation.
 Score students' final work using the rubrics and/or scoring matrix.